nisasohail/JC-Citi-Bike-Analytics/README.md

 # Jersey City, New Jersey - Citi Bike Analytics

 I have used three different dataset and combined them via jupyter note.
-Then creat different type if vizz via Tableau.
+Then created differen type if vizz via Tableau.

 ## Background